 Bringing animals on school property, for academic purposes only, requires at least a two-day notice to the building principal.
-The student and his/her parents must assure the Principal that the animal is healthy and not a danger to others.
+The student and his/her parents must assure the Principal that the animal is healthy, is appropriately vaccinated and not a danger to others.

 Pets for the purpose of "show and tell" may not be left in the school building for a period of more than one-hour in length.
+These animals must also be healthy and owner must show that the animal is appropriately vaccinated.
 It is required that pre arrangements are made with the classroom teacher if your child wishes to bring their pet to school.